 Weight loss surgery is expensive.
 Typical costs can run from $20,000 to $25,000, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

-The costs of weight loss surgery depend on several factors:
+The price of your weight loss surgery will depend on several factors:

-Your surgeon's fee will vary based on where you live, your surgeon's expertise, and the complexity of the surgery.
+Your surgeon's fee.
+This will vary based on where you live, your surgeon's expertise, and the procedure’s complexity.

 Surgical assistant's fee

 Consultant fees (if necessary)

 If you have health insurance, read your policy carefully, and work closely with your insurer and your doctor to see what's covered.

 Most insurance companies recognize that people who are overweight and obese are more likely to get serious health conditions such as type 2 diabetes, high blood pressure, heart disease, high cholesterol, and sleep apnea.
 In fact, there’s plenty of evidence that bariatric surgery can improve or resolve up to 30 obesity-related conditions, according to the American Society for Metabolic and Bariatric Surgery.

 If you don’t have health insurance, you’ll likely have to pay the entire bill yourself.
 Some weight loss surgery centers can help you get a loan that you can repay over a number of years.